fireship-io/fireship.io/content/lessons/algolia-cloud-functions/index.md

 ### Update a Record in Algolia

-If the Firestore document data changes, we want these changes reflected in the index and search results.
+If the Firestore document data changes, we want these changes to be reflected in the index and search results.
 We can easily handle this task with an `onUpdate` function.

 ```js
 exports.updateIndex = functions.firestore.document('customers/{customerId}')